CarlistleZ/ChordProWeb/README.md

 # ChordPro

-This is a web application that works for the discover screen of the ChordPro iOS application.
+Web backend application that works for the ChordPro iOS application.
+It provides the song libraiy of each user and manages the user authentications.

-It provides the iOS app with download files for Files.app that can be opened and added in ChordPro.app.
+## Used technologies:
+* Angular
+* Spring Boot
+* webpack
+* JHipster

 ##Screenshots: